danluke2/software_defined_customization/README.md

 # Software Defined Network Customization at Layer 4.5

 # Purpose:
-Prototype of Layer 4.5 customization framework
+Prototype of Layer 4.5 customization framework to match HotNet 2022 submission paper (under review).
+Contains a Netwrok-wide Customization Orchestrator (NCO) to distribute Layer 4.5 customization modules to devices.
+NCO communicates with Device Customization Agent (DCA) to deliver the module (DCA\_user).
+The DCA\_kernel code will handle the registration of the customization module and inserting the module into the socket flow between the socket layer and transport layer.

 ## Acronyms: